bjosv/kubectl-rediscluster/README.md

 ### Get nodes information

 Get information about the Redis Cluster instances.
+It shows each instance view of the Redis cluster.

 `kubectl rediscluster nodes <SERVICE NAME>`